12 Best Plants for Fall Planters and Container Gardens

 When to Plant Fall Container Plants

 The timing for shifting your garden and looking for plants for fall planters depends on your local climate and the specific plants you want to grow.
-However, there are some general guidelines you can follow to make this shift successful.
+However, you can follow some general guidelines to make this shift successful.

 Keep an eye on temperature trends in your area.
 While fall annuals are more tolerant of cooler temperatures, sudden drops in temperature, unseasonably cold snaps, or an unexpected hard freeze can still stress young plants.
 If needed, provide temporary protection using row covers or cloths.